 Wondering how to play UNO?
 You’re in the right place.

-The instructions below are specific to the original UNO card game, compared to variations such as UNO Flip or UNO Extreme
+The instructions below are specific to the original UNO card game, compared to variations such as UNO Flip or UNO Extreme.

-Each player starts the game with 7 cards dealt face down.
+Each player starts the game with seven cards dealt face down.
 The remaining cards should be placed in a draw pile, face down too.
 To start the game, flip the top card of the draw pile over to create a discard pile.
 If you turn over a wild card, put this to the back of the draw pile and flip the next card.

 How many cards are in UNO?